Registration of the asylum application

 Due to a computer mistake, all asylum applications lodged from the end of January to the end of March 2022 in the province of Valencia went lost.[13]

-In order to improve the access to the asylum procedure through the prior appointment, and to assess the possibility that the waiting time does not exceed 1 month, the Commission of Internal Affairs at the Congress approved a legislative proposal.[23]
+In order to improve access to the asylum procedure through prior appointment, and to ensure that the waiting time does not exceed 1 month, the Commission of Internal Affairs of Congress approved a legislative proposal at the end of 2022.[18]

-In February, around 50 persons gathered in front of the Ministry of Inclusion, Social Security and Migration to ask for accommodation while waiting to obtain an appointment for registering their asylum application.[25]
-In addition, some NGOs lodged different claims in front of the Ombudsman, asking to intervene with the competent institutions regarding the situation.[26]
-The UNHCR’s Representative defined access to asylum in Spain as critical.[27]
+The situation persisted during 2023 and at the beginning of 2024.
+In January 2023, obstacles and long waiting times to apply for asylum in Burgos was also reported.[19]
+Similarly, in Málaga waiting times of up to 20 months were reported.[20]
+In February, around 50 persons gathered in front of the Ministry of Inclusion, Social Security and Migration to ask for accommodation while waiting to obtain an appointment for registering their asylum application.[21]
+In addition, some NGOs lodged different claims in front of the Ombudsperson, asking to intervene with the competent institutions regarding the situation.[22]
+The UNHCR’s Representative defined access to asylum in Spain as critical.[23]

 According to practices observed by Accem, asylum seekers have to request an appointment to express their intention to apply for asylum; only after the appointment, they can register their asylum application.
 Obtaining an appointment resulted however extremely complicated in practice, especially for what concerned long waiting times: